 - Scalability — regarding an ability to adapt to changing workload.
 Specifically — testing user load, a number of possible actions, data volume.

 - Volume — used to monitor the efficiency of the operation by subjecting the program to large amounts of data.

-- Endurance — used to study system’s behavior over long periods of time.
-Tests the system with expected amount of load to check for memory leaks, processual fails or scrambled acting;
+- Endurance — used to study the system’s behavior over long periods of time.
+Tests the system with the expected amount of load to check for memory leaks, processual fails or scrambled acting;

 - Load — involves testing the system with increasing load until it reaches the breaking point in order to define threshold value;